- No upcoming events available

 ITOCA (Information Training and Outreach Centre for Africa) is a capacity building organization aimed at enhancing information and communications technology (ICT) skills for African librarians, information specialists, scientists, researchers and students in Sub-Sahara Africa.
 Formerly, TEEAL Africa Office, ITOCA was established in February 1999 as a marketing and support office for Cornell University's Albert R. Mann Library TEEAL (The Essential Electronic Agricultural Library) programme for Africa .
 Now, ITOCA spearheads programme support for TEEAL, AGORA, HINARI and OARE in the region.

-|Partnerships in Health Information (Phi) in collaboration with the Association for Health Information & Libraries in Africa (AHILA) is pleased to announce two small grants to support health librarians/ health information professionals in carrying out a small project of their choosing. |
+|In January 2013 Partnerships in Health Information (Phi) in collaboration with the Association for Health Information & Libraries in Africa (AHILA) announced two small grants to support health librarians/ health information professionals in carrying out a small project of their choosing. |

 |Hurry and get your application submitted.
 The offer of funding has been extended to eligible institutions.
 The Technical Centre for Agricultural and Rural Cooperation (CTA) has partnered with the TEEAL project of Cornell University in the United States to bring increased access to scholarly agricultural literature to qualifying more...|